Test-More/Test2-Harness/README.md

 # DESCRIPTION

-**PLEASE NOTE:** Test2::Harness is still experimental, it can all change at any time.
-Documentation and tests have not been written yet!

 This is the primary documentation for `yath`, [App::Yath](https://metacpan.org/pod/App%3A%3AYath), [Test2::Harness](https://metacpan.org/pod/Test2%3A%3AHarness).

 The canonical source of up-to-date command options are the help output when